Route Function

 In principle, vite-plugin-ssr could support providing pageContext values but it deliberately doesn't support it in order to foster lightweight Route Functions.

-As explained in Lightweight & fast, we should keep Route Functions simple, i.e. we shouldn't implement complex logic in .page.route.js files.
+As explained in Lightweight & fast, you should keep Route Functions simple and you shouldn't implement complex logic in .page.route.js files.

-That said, we can work around the limitation by providing values to pageContext.routeParams instead:
+That said, you can work around it by misusing pageContext.routeParams to provide data.

 // *.page.route.js